Rural Crime Updates

 If you want to learn more about waste crime and what is being done to fight it, please visit Dorset’s Country Watch or the Environment Agency websites.
 To report waste crime to the Environment Agency, please call 0800 80 70 60.

-David Sidwick
+David Sidwick (March 2025)

 Watch a series of videos relating to rural crime on the Police and Crime Commissioner's YouTube channel here.